codybuzz/codybuzz.github.io/index.md

+## ELEC4630 FastAI Blog
 Hello and welcome to this blog.
-Edit the `index.md` file to change this content.
-All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
-You can include images:
+My name is Cody Burnett and this blog will be used to detail my learnings from the FastAI Course.
 ![Image of fast.ai logo](images/logo.png)

-## This is a title

-And you can include links, like this [link to fast.ai](https://www.fast.ai).
-Posts will appear after this file.
+## Content
+To view the content related to my blog posts, see FastAI's website: [link to fast.ai](https://www.fast.ai).